SEE ALSO: Columbarium & Memorial Wall brochure

-We don't have "eulogies" as such in our Catholic Liturgy, but have "Words of Remembrance" (refer to "Life is changed Not Ended").
+We don't have "eulogies" as such in our Catholic Liturgy, but have "Words of Remembrance".
 If we do have "Words of Remembrance", it should be concise.
 Rather than have more than one person speaking, we encourage the family to get together to pool ideas for one speaker.
 A Vigil or even the social get-together after the committal are excellent times to tell stories, show videos, play favourite music etc.

 - What is the procedure for arranging a funeral after my loved one dies?

 First: there is no hurry – the family can take as long as they need to grieve and "accept" their loved one's death.
 (Compromise will be needed as everybody grieves differently).